TomasHubelbauer/next-13-ssg/.github/readme.md

 However, this time, the page was completely blank and I only saw that error in the CLI.

+I have filed this issue for this: https://github.com/vercel/next.js/issues/42762

 ## Retesting with the canary build

 I switched to the canary build of Next (`npm install next@canary`) and the `use`